aimoldovan/aimoldovan.github.io/README.md

 ## Developer notes:

-To start web servar use:
+To start web server use:

 - 'CTRL + SHIFT + P'
-- **Browser sinc: Server mode in browser**
+- **Browser sync: Server mode in browser**
 - type '/' and press 'Enter'